 School Times in 2017-18(likely same for 2018-19): School starts at 7:50am each day.
 The security gates open at 7:15am and close at 8:00am.
 School ends at 3:40pm for Primary and 4:00pm for Secondary on Mon/Tue and Thu/Fri.
 The security gates close by 4:30pm.
 Wednesdays are early release days where Primary ends at 2:00pm and Secondary at 2:30pm.
 If you have siblings in both, we will hold the Primary scholar until the secondary scholar is released.
 If you are interested in our Aftercare program, see below for more info.

 Dress Code: We ask that scholars wear any shade of green or blue polo.
-Pants only, no shorts or skirts, dark blue or dark grey.
-Black shoes, either athletic or casual.
+Pants only, no shorts or skirts, dark blue only.
+Black shoes (or black with white), either athletic or casual.
 Secondary and Primary should have a black belt and have their shirt tucked in.
 Primary shirts can be untucked, but not fall below their wrists.
 Scholarships to cover the costs are available, so just give us a call or e-mail email@example.com!

 School Breakfast and Lunch: We want to establish good eating habits by offering low-cost nutritious lunches to children during the school day.
 We provide a prepared breakfast and lunch meal each day.
 Breakfast is $2, lunch is $3.25.
 Parents can qualify for Free or Reduced meals by completing a National School Lunch Program form.
 E-mail us a firstname.lastname@example.org if we’ve not already given you the form.
 Meals are not free until the form is completed and certified.
 Scholars may also bring a healthy sack lunch as well.